OanaGaskey/Lane-Lines-Detection/README.md

 ```

 When using the Hough Transform to find lines from coliniar pixels, `rho` and `theta` are defined to allow for some flexibility. `rho` as the grid resolution in pixels, is set to `2`.
-`theta` as the grid angular resolution in radians and I chose it to be `1`.
+`theta` as the grid angular resolution in radians and I chose it to be the equivalent of `1` degree.

 The minimum length is `10` pixels to consider that they form a line.
 The maximum gap between two segments of the same line is `5` pixels.